Immigration Documents and their Role

-- A valid Work or Resident Permit of your country of residence
+- A valid Work or Resident Permit of your country of residence or

-- An Asylum seeker/residency Visa
+- An Asylum seeker/Refugee card or

 Even with a perfectly valid ID from your home country, we will still require immigration documents from the country you currently reside in and want to complete your Yellow Card KYC verification from.

 We do this for two main reasons, Compliance and Fraud.

 In order to curb fraudulent activities and to prevent our users from getting scammed by fraudsters in other countries, we require immigration documents as this allows us to identify such persons and notify the appropriate authorities.

 From a compliance perspective, we require this in order to abide by the Anti-Money Laundering laws in all of our business engagements.
 Yellow Card adheres to both US and local AML laws in all of the countries that we operate in.

 To shed more light on our KYC practices, the AML/CTF (Anti Money Laundering/Counter-Terrorist Financing) has regulated practices in financial markets and as Yellow Card is an active financial service provider in this sector it requires us to know and verify our customers.